 Then connect the GND pin of muscle sensor 1 to the GND pin on your Arduino and the GND pin of muscle sensor 2 to the Analog pin 3 of your Arduino.
 That last part will keep the remaining two analog pins from floating along with your sensor 4's output.

 Step 12: Upload visualization sketch to your Arduino

 By this point, your USB Biofeedback Game Controller should be completely assembled and hooked up.
 Before we go any further, we'll need to test out your muscle sensors to make sure everything is setup properly.

 To test your setup, we're going to use the same visualization software as we used in our muscle sensor demo video.
 If you haven't already, download and install both the Arduino and Processing software.

-Next, download and unzip the visualization program files: Arduino, Processing.
+Next, download the BarGraph example code on our GitHub repository.
 Open the Arduino sketch and upload it to your UNO.
 If you're new to Arduino, check out the information on Arduino's website to help you on this step.
 Once uploaded, plug in the wall adapter to the barrel jack to power up your muscle sensors.

 Next, open the Processing sketch and hit the Run button in the top left.
 Another window will pop up with 6 colored bars on it.
 Flex your right forearm, left forearm, right bicep, and left bicep and watch the bars move accordingly.
 If while at rest, your sensors value is below or above 150 then adjust the gain of your sensor using a screwdriver and turning the poteniometer on the corresponding sensor so that they are around 150 at rest.